Agencies Responsible for regulating drones in the Republic of Zimbabwe

 - If applicable, the country in which the drone is already registered

-- What purpose the drone will serve in Zimbabwe
+- What purpose will the drone serve in Zimbabwe

 - Duration anticipated for the planned temporary import